syncfusion/ej2-react-docs/src/calendars/datetimepicker/getting-started.md

 This section explains you the steps required to create a simple DateTimePicker and demonstrate the basic usage of the DateTimePicker component.

+To get start quickly with React DateTime Picker, you can check on this video:

+`youtube:v=osAIu-1ag-Q`

 ## Dependencies

 The below list of dependencies are required to use the `DateTimePicker` component in your application.